wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 6 shows us create a new local variable with a script

 * Script 7 ahowa us how to create  a global variable

+* Script 8 shows us how to print 128 to the value stored in the enviromental variable